CodeXBotz/File-Sharing-Bot/README.md

 * `ADMINS` Optional: A space separated list of user_ids of Admins, they can only create links
 * `START_MESSAGE` Optional: start message of bot, use HTML and <a href='https://github.com/shahsad-klr/File-Sharing-Bot/blob/main/README.md#start_message'>fillings</a>
 * `FORCE_SUB_CHANNEL` Optional: ForceSub Channel ID, leave 0 if you want disable force sub
+* `DB_URI` Create a postgre database if you deploy the locally | In heroku do nothing

 ### Extra Variables